mtorials/dial-phone/README.md

 - are passed to the `ListenerAdapter`
 - contain the `DialPhone` object

-These events are passed to the ListenerAdapter and represent a native Matrix event.
+These events are passed to the ListenerAdapter.

 #### Matrix Events